-the Institute of Egyptian Art and Archaeology, the University of Memphis.
+Co-sponsored by the Institute of Egyptian Art and Archaeology and the Department of

 The University of Memphis Campus

 The lecture and reception are FREE and Open to the Public